htangden/error-correcting-codes/README.md

 Project meant for encoding messages such that they can be correctly decoded even after experiencing noise.
 The theoretical basis for the project is described in [Finite Fields and Error-Correcting Codes by Karl-Gustav Andersson](http://www.matematik.lu.se/matematiklu/personal/sigma/Andersson.pdf).

-### The Mod Class

-All operations done on bits will be done in a finite field defined as operations modulo a prime number.
-Bits in this project are of type `Mod(a, n)` where `a` is the value and `n` the finite field prime number.

 ## The Code class